haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

   - should law enforcement or regulators be notified?
   - should Incident Response plans be triggered?

+In this chapter we will focus on answering the questions related to Initial Access and Execution.<br />

+## ATT&CK Matrix
 ![MITRE](../media/mitre.png)

 _NOTE: while the MITRE ATT&CK Matrix lists Reconnaissance and Resource Development first, this class will focus on Initial Access and Execution._